ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Kenosha telegraph._](https://chroniclingamerica.loc.gov/lccn/sn85033123/1875-12-02/ed-1/seq-3)

 #### 1875-12-02 &middot; Kenosha, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ etc.
+White paper that has not been printed
+on is better; but in the absence of that a
+very old newspaper, on which the ink
+has become thoroughly dried, should be
+used.
+Writing paper will net answer.
 WHAT TO DO IN CASE OF ACCIDENT.
 Prof. Wilder, of Cornell University,
 gives these short rules for action in case